PranshuBarar/Sample-Student-Details-Application/README.md

 - MySQL Database

 ## Now you can do testing using postman or whatever you prefer:
-Just paste the following URL with Post Method in your preferred API Testing Tool
+Just paste the following URL with Get Method in your preferred API Testing Tool

 ```bash
 http://localhost:8080/student